-Oscars Twitter Teases Fans Ahead Of Hollywood’s Big Night
+Oscars’ Twitter Teases Fans Ahead Of Hollywood’s Big Night

 — Bette Midler (@BetteMidler) February 17, 2019

 The 91st Academy Awards show has been plagued with difficulties over the past several months.
-The show is going without a host for the first time since 1989 for the 61st annual awards, thirty years ago.
+The show is going without a host for the first time since the 61st annual awards show in 1989.

 We will rock The Oscars ????